rspeer/wordfreq/SUNSET.md

 So I don't want to work on anything that could be confused with generative AI, or that could benefit generative AI.

-OpenAI and Google can collect their own damn data.
-I hope they have to pay a very high price for it, and I hope they're constantly cursing the mess that they made themselves.
+OpenAI and Google can collect their own damn data, and I hope they have to pay a very high price for it.
+They made this mess themselves.

 — Robyn Speer